 Available in multiple colors

-This simple dining room table by Walker Edison is just the thing for those with limited square footage.
+This simple dining room table by Walker Edison is a great option for those with limited square footage but still looking to create a stylish setting.
 Measuring 48 x 30 inches, it can comfortably seat four people without taking up too much space.
 The table is designed with a versatile silhouette and is available in a few different colors, so you can choose which hue suits your space.
-Best of all, this pared-down rectangular table comes with four perfectly fit dining chairs so you won't have to worry about finding seating that'll work.
+Best of all, this pared-down rectangular table comes with four perfectly fit dining chairs so you won't have to worry about finding seating.